-Important Tasks Don’t Have a Place in Your Schedule
+Important Tasks that Don’t Have a Place in Your Schedule

 One mistake people make is to fit important tasks into spare moments.
-I’m talking about planning on spending your time to relax with your husband folding laundry.
+I’m talking about planning on spending your time relaxing with your husband folding laundry.
 Do you find folding laundry relaxing?
 I don’t!

 So why are you spending your precious time with your husband folding laundry?

 Another common mistake is not to plan the time to prepare dinner.